 - Common causes of sudden onset of double vision and how to investigate and manage them

 - Collate and synthesise information from several resources to improve learning

 - Write concisely and clearly for the academic and clinical community

 - Manage projects and time

 - Use a range of IT software packages and online resources

 - Problem solving

 How the module will be assessed

-Online examination (30%): There is a MCQ test that will assess comprehension and application across the entire syllabus which students take at the end of the lecture series for final assessment.
+- Online summative test (50%): There is a MCQ test that will assess comprehension and application across the entire syllabus which students take at the end of the lecture series.